A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Estimated 80 hours

-You can customize these based on your process and experience.
+Feel free to customize these as per your own process and experience.

 Not at all.